MEGA65/open-roms/CONFIG.md

 Original keyboard support routine is just horrible.
 It does nothing to prevent ghosting - press A+S+D at the same time - it prints F. Try to use joystick connected to control port 1 - it outputs phantom characters.
 The Open ROMs provides much more sophisticated routines to prevent such problems.

-### `LEGACY_SCNKEY`

-Uses old Open ROMs keyboard scanning routine, which is basically the example routine by TWW/CTR, hacked to work within Kernal.
-It's greatest advantage is multi-key rollover, it's disadvantages - it's much less compatible (uses several bytes of memory which are normally free for user software - thus, it is considered legacy for now), does not support all the system variables (`RPTFLG` and `KEYLOG` are unsupported), and ignores the configuration options - this can be changed, but it requires some effort.

-Needs 30-250 more space in KERNAL segment (depending on the features enabled for current default routine).
-If unsure - disable.

 ### `KEYBOARD_C128`

 Allows to use additional keys found on the C128 keyboard.